janm31415/meshscript/README.md

 Next, run CMake to generate a solution file on Windows, a make file on Linux, or an XCode project on MacOs.
 You can build meshscript without building other external projects (as all necessary dependencies are delivered with the code).

+The default multithreading approach uses `std::thread`.
 There is however the option to use multithreading via [Intel's TBB library](https://software.intel.com/content/www/us/en/develop/tools/threading-building-blocks.html).
 This is an option in CMake: set the `JTK_THREADING` variable to `tbb`.
 You will have to make sure that you have the correct dll files and lib files to link with TBB.
 You can set the necessary variables `TBB_INCLUDE_DIR` and `TBB_LIBRARIES` via CMake.

 Basics
 ------